Florida State Road 40: History

-The route was established in the 1945 Florida State Road renumbering.
+The route was established in the 1945 Florida State Road renumbering, replacing former state roads 16A, 81, 5, 16, and 19.
 As officially described by the State Highway Department at the time;

 Beginning in Yankeetown Easterly via Crackertown and Inglis to a junction with SR 45 in Dunnellon then Northerly along SR 45 to a point approximately four and one half miles North of Dunnellon thence Northeasterly to intersection with SR 328 then Easterly to a junction with SR 500 and along SR 500 to the intersection with SR 200 and SR 25 in Ocala.
 Then Easterly via Silver Springs to junction with SR 15 at Barberville and South along SR 15 to junction with SR 600 North of DeLand and along SR 15 and SR 600 to New York Avenue in DeLand.
 East on New York Avenue and Southeasterly to intersection with SR 5 in New Smyrna Beach.

 In the mid-1960s, the highway was extended to a new alignment east of Barberville towards Ormond Beach.
 The segment east of DeLand would later become part of SR 44.
 The two segments of SR 40A, would eventually be downgraded to two different county roads and later replaced by CR 4053 from DeLeon Springs to West DeLand and CR 4118 from the Longleaf Pine Preserve to New Smyrna Beach, both of which are in Volusia County.
 The section between Yankeetown and Downtown Dunnellon was downgraded to a bi-county road in 1977.

 On May 14, 2024, the driver of a Ford Ranger pick-up truck collided with a bus carrying farm workers east of Rainbow Lake Estates, killing eight people and injuring 40 others.

+Between December 2025 and January 2026, the Florida Department of Transportation began installing a series of animal warning and low visibility warning signs between Florida State Road 35 and the Astor Bridge.
+The project consisted of 80 warning road signs with solar-powered flashing yellow lights, four oversized variable-message signs, and nine cameras on concrete posts designed to monitor traffic and other activity along the road.